 - Corrosion-Resistance: 70%

-The S30V steel is often called the CPM-S30V, in case you’re wanting to look into it more.
+The S30V steel is often called the CPM-S30V (Crucible Particle Metallurgy process), in case you’re wanting to look into it more.
 This steel is well-liked by many knife makers.
 It was originally developed by Chris Reeve while partnering with Crucible Industries.
 Reeve is one of the greatest knife makers in history.

-He helped to develop several different knives as well as several steel types.
+He helped to develop several different knives as well as several steels.
 Therefore, you know with him behind this steel, it’s going to be good.

 This steel is high-performing and very durable.
 The best thing about it is likely its ability to keep proper edge retention, which makes knives truly stand out.
-On top of this, it has tremendous corrosion-resistance.
+On top of this, it possesses great resistance to corrosion.

 When used outdoors, knife makers tend to just add another coating to help it last better outdoors.
 This also adds to its toughness, but even without extra work, the S30V steel is pretty tough.